BPHL-Molecular/flisochar_wf/README.md

 Flisochar owes its inspiration to FLAQ-AMR, the Florida BPHL's standard pipeline for taxonomic characterization and AMR detection.

 The Flisochar's overaching goal is to improve the identification of bactorial isolates using hybrid assembly from short and long-read sequencing data.
-Short-read and long-read sequences can be respectively from the Illumina MiSeq system and the Oxford Nanopore Technologies.
+Short-read and long-read sequences can be respectively from the Illumina MiSeq system and the Oxford Nanopore or Pacific BioSciences SMRT HiFi Technologies.
 The pipeline is built in Nextflow, and Python is used to develop custom scripts, enabling the parse of output.
 It comes with singularity container to simplify installation.

 # Workflow